Be1an001/vertex-ai-credit-card-fraud-case-study/docs/course-context.md

 \- trust in AI outputs

-\- practical workflow choices
+\- practical workflow decisions

-That is why using Vertex AI AutoML was appropriate for this assignment.
+That is why using Vertex AI AutoML was a good fit for this assignment.

-\## Why Vertex AI was a reasonable choice
+\## Why I used Vertex AI

-I used Vertex AI because this project was about more than coding a classifier.
+I used Vertex AI because this project was not only about coding a classifier.

-Vertex AI helped me practice:
+A big part of the learning goal was to practice how AI tools are used in a more practical system setting.
+Vertex AI helped me work on:

-\- cloud-based training workflow
+\- cloud-based model training

-\- choosing an optimization objective
+\- selecting an optimization objective

 \- evaluating an imbalanced classification problem

-\- using precision-recall instead of only accuracy
+\- using precision-recall instead of relying only on accuracy

-\- interpreting model outputs visually
+\- reviewing model outputs visually

-\- understanding that deployment-oriented AI work includes infrastructure limits and resource planning

-\## Course-to-project connection
+\- thinking about implementation limits such as cloud resource quotas

+\## How the project connects to the course

-This case study connects to the course in four main ways:
+This case study connects to the course in four main ways.

 \### 1.
 Business framing

 Fraud detection is a real business problem with direct financial and customer experience impact.

+This made it a good example for thinking about AI as a business solution, not only as a technical task.

 \### 2.
 Metric selection

-The dataset is highly imbalanced, so precision-recall is more meaningful than simple accuracy.
+The dataset is highly imbalanced, so precision-recall is more useful than simple accuracy.

+This matched the course idea that the evaluation method should fit the actual problem.

 \### 3.
 AI system thinking

-The project included cloud resource constraints, which showed that AI work also depends on platform limits and cost considerations.
+The project included a cloud resource quota issue during training.

+That part was important because it showed that AI work is also affected by platform limits, cost, and workflow decisions.

 \### 4.
 Trust and explainability

-The feature importance output helped me think about why the model made predictions and which signals seemed strongest.
+The feature importance output gave me a way to see which fields the model relied on most.

+This connected well to the course discussion about trust in AI systems and explainable outputs.

-\## What I learned from the course through this project
+\## What I learned from this project